NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 The Steelers could then cut Moncrief to keep Bell's pick alive, but they paid the 25-year-old $3.5 million in guarantees as part of a two-year, $9 million pact, nearly twice as much as Fort's guarantee.
 They are really hoping that Fort does well in his new home.
 The Eagles could cut Andrew Sendejo to free up that fourth-round pick, but Howie Roseman is one of the most creative general managers in the league.
 He also loves trades and taking shots on cheap cornerbacks with upside.

 The Steelers have one of those in the former first-round pick Burns, who took a massive downturn in his third season and was benched for the second half of 2018.
-Pittsburgh declined the former first-round pick's fifth-year option and replaced him with Nelson, so he's not long for the roster.
+Pittsburgh declined Burns' fifth-year option and replaced him with Nelson, so he's not long for the roster.
 The Eagles, on the other hand, might very well want to take a flier on a player who looked like a starting-caliber cornerback in 2017.
-Could the Eagles and Steelers work out a deal where Burns heads to Philadelphia for a sixth-round pick and the Eagles (make a gentleman's) promise to keep Fort on their roster all year, therefore locking in the Bell compensatory pick?
+Could the Eagles and Steelers work out a deal whereby Burns heads to Philadelphia for a sixth-round pick and the Eagles (make a gentleman's) promise to keep Fort on their roster all year, therefore locking in the Bell compensatory pick?

 Washington